Accessible fragments of generalized probabilistic theories, cone equivalence, and applications to witnessing nonclassicality: Preliminaries

-} \eeq for all $y\in Y$.
-The composition of these yields a single stochastic map (or equivalently, a single conditional probability distribution): \beq }\, \eeq which gives the conditional probability $p(ab|xy)$ of the pair of outcomes given the pair of inputs, where $a$ (resp.~$b,x,y$) denotes the value that the classical variable $A$ (resp.~$B,X,Y$) takes.
+For our purposes, however, it is more convenient to combine the set of sources together into a single process, and to combine the set of measurements together into a single process.
+That is, instead of working with a set of sources, we instead work with a single \emph{multisource} \beq \InputIfFileExists{Diagrams/QMS.tikz}{}{ }\,, \eeq which recovers each of the sources in the set by suitably choosing the setting variable, that is, \beq \InputIfFileExists{Diagrams/MStoS.tikz}{}{ } \ = \ \InputIfFileExists{Diagrams/QS.tikz}{}{ } \eeq for all $x\in X$.
+Similarly, instead of working with a set of measurements, we work with a single \emph{multimeter} \beq \InputIfFileExists{Diagrams/QMM.tikz}{}{ } \eeq which recovers each of the measurements in the set by suitably choosing the setting variable; that is: \beq \InputIfFileExists{Diagrams/meter.tikz}{}{ } \ \ = \ \InputIfFileExists{Diagrams/multimeter.tikz}{}{ } \eeq for all $y\in Y$.
+The composition of these yields a single stochastic map (or equivalently, a single conditional probability distribution): \beq \InputIfFileExists{Diagrams/PMScenario.tikz}{}{ }\, \eeq which gives the conditional probability $p(ab|xy)$ of the pair of outcomes given the pair of inputs, where $a$ (resp.~$b,x,y$) denotes the value that the classical variable $A$ (resp.~$B,X,Y$) takes.
 This switch in perspective from sets of distributions to a single conditional distribution, has also been used within the sphere of Bell correlations, see Ref.~\cite{Bellreview}.